 The RHA Board of Commissioners reviewed and approved the revised Grievance Procedure for Public Housing after a comprehensive review of the document by Compliance staff.
-To comply with limited group-size, social distancing requirements, and PIH Notice 2020-32, informal hearings will be conducted remotely, using the online video conferencing service provider: Skype, Zoom, Teams, or via telephone.
+To comply with limited group-size, social distancing requirements and PIH Notice 2020-32, informal hearings will be conducted remotely, using the online video conferencing service provider: Skype, Zoom, Teams, or via telephone.
 Requests from a resident will be afforded a hearing through the platforms Zoom, Teams, or other video platforms deemed by the Rochester Housing Authority (RHA).
-Telephone hearings will be conducted through an 800-toll free number provided by RHA.
+RHA will provide a telephone number to the resident if unable to access via Zoom, Teams, or other video platforms.
 Hearings held by computer, smartphone, or similar device will require the participant to have access to the Zoom, Teams, or whichever video conferencing platform software application deemed by RHA.
-This document is available to the public at RHA's administrative offices at 675 West Main Street.
+This document is available to the public at RHA's administrative offices at 675 West Main Street or in the RHA website.
 The Admissions and Continued Occupancy Policies will be revised to reflect the changes.
 RHA will make every effort to accommodate a resident's request for a hearing.

 The RHA Board of Commissioners reviewed and approved the revised Grievance Procedure for Leasing Operations Voucher Programs HCV, PBV, and Permanent Supportive Housing (Shelter Plus Care), after a comprehensive review of the document by the Compliance staff.
 To comply with limited group-size and social distancing requirements and PIH Notice 2020-32, informal hearings will be conducted remotely, using the online video conferencing service provider: Skype, Zoom, Teams, or via telephone.
 Requests from the participant will be afforded a hearing through the platform Zoom, Teams, or other video platform deemed by the Rochester Housing Authority (RHA).
-Telephone hearings will be conducted through an 800-toll free number provided by RHA.
+RHA will provide a telephone number to the participant if unable to access via Zoom, Teams, or other video platforms.
 Hearings held by computer, smartphone, or similar device will require the participant to have access to the Zoom, Teams, or whichever video conferencing platform software application deemed by RHA.
 The Leasing Operations Department Grievance Procedures are detailed in the RHA Administrative Plan.
-This document is available to the public at RHA's administrative offices at 675 West Main Street.
+This document is available to the public at RHA's administrative offices at 675 West Main Street or in the RHA website.